Hodkovice nad Mohelkou: Administrative division

+Etymology

+The name Hodkovice is derived from the personal name Hodek, meaning "the village of Hodek's people".
+The German name Liebenau originated only after the Czech name and was derived from the phrase in der lieben Au (i.e. "in the lovely meadow/flooplain").
+In 1949, the name of the town was changed to Hodkovice nad Mohelkou.

 Geography

 Hodkovice nad Mohelkou is located about 9 km south of Liberec.
 The southern part of the municipal territory with the built-up area lies in the Jičín Uplands.
-The northern part lies in the Ještěd–Kozákov Ridge and includes the highest peak of Hodkovice nad Mohelkou, Javorník at 684 m above sea level.
+The northern part lies in the Ještěd–Kozákov Ridge and includes the highest point of Hodkovice nad Mohelkou, the hill Javorník at 684 m above sea level.
+The Mohelka River flows through the town.

 History

 The first settlement in the area of today's town was probably founded in the 11th century.
-The first written mention of Hodkovice nad Mohelkou is from 1352.
+The first written mention of Hodkovice is from 1352.
+In 1806, a great fire destroyed most of the town.
+The archive also burned down, so it is not known when Hodkovice was promoted to a town.